Best Smart Plugs for Home Office Automation in 2026

 Can smart plugs help me maintain better work-from-home boundaries?

 Yes.
-Setting a smart plug schedule that mirrors your work hours — desk lamp and monitor on at 9 AM, off at 6 PM — creates a physical signal that marks the start and end of the workday.
-When the lamp turns off automatically, it reinforces the mental shift out of work mode in a way that passive digital reminders don’t.
+Set a schedule that mirrors your work hours — desk lamp and monitor on at 9 AM, off at 6 PM.
+When the lamp turns off automatically, it creates a physical end-of-day signal that passive digital reminders don’t.
+The routine becomes the cue.

 What should I not plug into a smart plug?

-Avoid plugging devices with high inrush current (like laser printers at startup) or heating appliances that exceed the plug’s wattage rating into smart plugs.
+Avoid devices with high inrush current at startup (laser printers, large compressors) or heating appliances that exceed the plug’s wattage rating.
 All plugs on this list are rated at 15A / 1,800–1,875W, which covers most office equipment.
-For high-wattage devices like space heaters, verify the device’s wattage is below the plug’s maximum rating before use.
+For space heaters, verify the device’s rated wattage is below the plug’s maximum before use.

 Will my schedule run if my WiFi goes down?